Gulliver's Travels (1939 film): Release

 Gulliver's Travels opened in New York on December 20, 1939, before going into general release two days later.
 Like Snow White before it, the film was a box office success, earning $3.27 million in the United States during its original run, even as it was limited to fifty theaters during the 1939 Christmas season.
 This box-office success prompted a second feature to be ordered for a Christmas 1941 release, Mr. Bug Goes to Town.
 Following its domestic run, Gulliver went into foreign release in February 1940, despite the interruption in some European markets by the onset of World War II.

 Despite its domestic and international profits, Paramount held Fleischer Studios to a $350,000 penalty for going over budget, beginning the financial difficulties the animation studio encountered as it entered the 1940s.

 Television broadcasts

-When the Fleischer film library was sold to television in 1955, Gulliver's Travels was included and became a local television station holiday film shown during the Thanksgiving and Christmas season.
+When the Fleischer film library was sold to television in 1955, Gulliver's Travels was not included, since Paramount had already sold it to Leo McCarey in the 1940s.
+However, National Telefilm Associates purchased the movie from McCarey in October of 1956.
+The film then became a local television station holiday film shown during the Thanksgiving and Christmas season.
 It was also re-released theatrically in Technicolor prints for Saturday matinee children's programs well into the mid-1960s.

 The film premiered on the Turner Classic Movies channel on October 21, 2012, transferred from an original 35mm Technicolor release print owned by the Museum of Modern Art Department of Film, in a television special hosted by Robert Osborne and Jerry Beck dedicated to rare animated films.
 Other films screened alongs with Gulliver included Mr. Bug Goes to Town, Lotte Reiniger's The Adventures of Prince Achmed, UPA cartoons, and the silent cartoons of 1907 to 1932 of the New York Studios.